Observation of a phononic quadrupole topological insulator

 We implement the quadrupole insulator using the concept of perturbative mechanical metamaterials.\cite{Matlack16} The starting point is a single-crystal silicon plate with dimensions \siteL$\times$\siteL$\times$\Wthickness\,mm, whose mechanical eigenmodes are described by the displacement field ${\bf u}({\bf r})$.
-We work with the first non-solid-body mode which is characterized by two perpendicular nodal lines in the out-of-plane component of ${\bf u}({\bf r})$, see Fig.~\ref{fig:setup}d and Fig.~\ref{fig:midgap}a.
+We work with the first non-rigid-body mode which is characterized by two perpendicular nodal lines in the out-of-plane component of ${\bf u}({\bf r})$, see Fig.~\ref{fig:setup}d and Fig.~\ref{fig:midgap}a.
 By spectrally separating this mode from the modes below and above it, one can describe the dynamics in some frequency range by specifying only the amplitude $x_i$ of the mode of interest of a given plate $i$.
 The hopping elements in $\mathcal D_{ij}$ are then implemented by thin beams between neighboring plates.
 The nodal structure of the mode allows to mediate couplings of either positive or negative sign, depending on which sides of the nodal lines are connected by the beams.
 Moreover, the distance to the nodal line controls the coupling strength mediated by a given beam.
-Combinatorial search\cite{Coulais16} followed by a gradient optimization\cite{Matlack16} leads to the design in Fig.~\ref{fig:setup}d.
-Note that the rounded corners and the semi-circular exclusions guarantee spectral separation, cf. Fig.~\ref{fig:midgap}a, whereas the holes in the center adjust for plate-dependent frequency shifts induced by the beams.
-The beams are kinked to decrease their longitudinal stiffness ensuring spectral separation.
+Combinatorial search\cite{Coulais16} followed by a gradient optimization\cite{Matlack16} leads to the design in Fig.~\ref{fig:setup}d which is characterized by a ratio $|\gamma/\lambda|=0.28$, or $|\lambda/\gamma|=0.28$, see Methods.

 All measurements shown are performed using the same scheme: The plates are excited with an ultrasound air-transducer.
 The transducer has a diameter of 5\,mm and is in close proximity to the sample, such that only a single plate is excited.
 We measure the response of the excited plate with a laser-interferometer.
-In this way, we measure the out-of-plane vibration amplitude $\Delta z_i \propto \psi_i^2$, where $\psi_i$ is the eigenmode at the measured frequency.
+In this way, we measure the out-of-plane vibration amplitude $\Delta z_i \propto \psi_i^2$, where $\psi_i$ is the eigenmode at the measured frequency (both the excitation strength and the measurement scale with $\psi_i$).
 The inset of Fig.~\ref{fig:midgap}a shows the local mode of a single plate measured in this way.
 In all other figures we display the mechanical energy $\varepsilon_i\propto \Delta z_i^2$.